imaware/secretenv/README.md

 ## Docs

-Automatically generated docs located in `./docs.md`.
+Automatically generated docs are located in `./docs.md`.